cal-itp/data-infra/docs/warehouse/warehouse_starter_kit.md

 * [fct_daily_scheduled_stops](https://dbt-docs.calitp.org/#!/model/model.calitp_warehouse.fct_daily_scheduled_stops)
     * Use `gtfs_utils_v2.get_stops()`.
     * Contains `point` geometry.
-    * How many stops did an operator make?
+    * How many stops did a provider make?
 Where did they stop?
     * How many stops did a particular transit type (streetcar, rail, ferry...)?
     * Detailed information such as how passengers embark/disembark (ex: on a stop/at a station) onto a vehicle.